monianez/Web-Digital/README.md

-## Descripción
+## Description
-Web Digital copycat
+Digital Web copycat
-Esta es una web creada con html y css usando metodología BEM
+This is a web created with html and css using SUIT CSS methodology

-## Autor
+## Author
 Mónica Añez Hernández

+## Linkedin
 [Linkedin] https://www.linkedin.com/in/monicaanez/

-## Ver ejemplo en vivo
+## See live web
 https://monianez.github.io/web-Digital/

-## Instalación
+## Instalation
-Este proyecto no necesita instalación.
-Simplemente abre la carpeta o haz doble click en el .html
+This project does not require installation.
+Just open the folder or double-click on the .html file

-## Contacto
+## Contact
-Me puedes escribir a monianez@gmail.com
+You can write me at monianez@gmail.com